-- unnai – you who is partial towards your devotees
+- unnai – you who are partial towards your devotees

 - nAn – I who suffered in separation in AdiyAdi.
 By your uplifting me, I came to exist [until then, though I was there, I was not worthy to be called as “existing”].

-- pidiththEn koL – realize that I caught hold of you.
+- pidiththEn koL – realise that I caught hold of you.